-Payne, a Democrat, was the representative for New Jersey’s 10th congressional district from 1989 to 2012.
+Payne was the representative for New Jersey’s 10th congressional district and was a Democrat.
+He served from 1989 to 2012.

 In 2009 Payne was investigated for receiving impermissible travel gifts.
-The House Committee on Ethics concluded Representative Payne did not knowingly accept impermissble travel gifts.
+The House Committee on Standards of Official Conduct concluded Representative Payne did not knowingly accept impermissble travel gifts.

 Payne is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 2013 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).